mflx/academic-kickstart/content/credentials/aboutme.md

 ---

 Consulting organizations and teams in dynamic phases like scaling, change or innovation to a better, sustainable and healthy delivery.
 - Deep understanding of digital products and distruptive business models.
+- Organisationbuilding, organisational development and transformations.
 - Holistic and hypothesis-based Product Management by looking at the right metrics.
-- Domain expertise in eHealth, hospitals and clinics.
+- Domain expertise in eHealth, hospitals and the German health system.
-- Organisationbuilding, organisational development and transformations.
 - Supporting teams, individuals and business units on their way to an agile mindset and work practices like Scrum and Kanban with a systemic and solution-focussed approach.